 \subsection{Gravitational-Wave Spectrum}

-With the FOPT parameters $T_n,\alpha,\beta$ determined and adopting $v_w=1$, we compute the SGWB using the bulk-flow (relativistic) model~\cite{Jinno:2017fby,Konstandin:2017sat,Baldes:2024wuz}. \Cref{fig:GWs_spect} displays the resulting spectra across the different effective-potential prescriptions, together with the NANOGrav 15-year data~\cite{NANOGrav:2023icp}.
+With the FOPT parameters $T_n,\alpha,\beta$ determined \footnote{ Note that the estimation of these parameters can be further improved, in particular in the supercooled case, by incorporating effects of the expansion of the Universe~\cite{Yamada:2025hfs,Yamada:2025cfr}. } and adopting $v_w=1$, we compute the SGWB using the bulk-flow (relativistic) model~\cite{Jinno:2017fby,Konstandin:2017sat,Baldes:2024wuz}. \Cref{fig:GWs_spect} displays the resulting spectra across the different effective-potential prescriptions, together with the NANOGrav 15-year data~\cite{NANOGrav:2023icp}.

 The OPA prediction (orange dashed) visibly departs from the observed signal, highlighting the necessity of incorporating RG-improved dynamics in the determination of the potential.
 In contrast, both the 4D HT and 3D DR approaches exhibit remarkable consistency in both peak amplitude and peak frequency, reflecting the robustness of the corresponding methods.
 In particular, the 4D HT potential evaluated at the reference scale $\mu=\pi T$ already provides stable and reliable predictions for the GW spectrum without requiring explicit two-loop corrections.
 Among the RG-improved schemes, the one-loop (NLO) potential shows the largest deviation, in agreement with the pattern observed in \cref{fig:Veff_comp}, where the absence of higher-order thermal corrections manifests as a residual scale sensitivity.